By Dr. Joe Brummer and Dr. Jim Ippolito (revised 4/2023)*

 Sulfur is a key component of protein, and demand for S increases as forage yields increase.
 Adequate S is required for optimum N-use efficiency, so S nutrition should not be overlooked in forage management.
 Poor S nutrition can lead to low plant protein content and digestibility in forages.
-Several fertilizer sources are available to supplement S needs of Crops.
+Several fertilizer sources are available to supplement S needs of crops.

 Most Colorado soils contain adequate levels of available S, and soil tests for available S are not routinely performed.
-Irrigation water from most surface waters and some wells often contains appreciable SO4-S, so irrigated soils usually are adequately supplied with S. However, some well waters are low in SO4-S, so water samples should be analyzed if soils are low in organic matter and S deficiency is suspected.
+Irrigation water from most surface waters and some wells often contains appreciable SO4-S, so irrigated soils are usually adequately supplied with S. However, some well waters are low in SO4-S, so water samples should be analyzed if soils are low in organic matter and S deficiency is suspected.

 There have been no confirmed deficiencies of boron (B), copper (Cu), iron (Fe), manganese (Mn) and zinc (Zn) in mountain meadows for forage production in Colorado.

 *J.E.
-Brummer, Colorado State University Extension forage specialist and associate professor; J.G.
-Davis, Extension soil specialist and professor; soil and crop sciences.
+Brummer, Colorado State University Extension forage specialist and associate professor; J.A.
+Ippolito, Extension soil fertility specialist and professor; Soil and Crop Sciences.
 Originally authored by J. Mortvedt, Colorado State University Extension soil specialist; and D.H.
-Smith, professor; soil and crop sciences.
+Smith, professor; Soil and Crop Sciences; and then revised by J.E.
+Brummer and J.G.
+Davis, Soil and Crop Sciences.
 3/96.
-Revised 9/14.
+Revised 4/23.